docusign/code-examples-node/README.md

 # Node.js Launcher Code Examples
 This GitHub repo includes code example for both the DocuSign eSignature REST API as well as the DocuSign Rooms API.
 To use the Rooms API code example, modify the **exampleAPI** settings at the end of the appsettings.json file from eSignature to rooms.

-**Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+**Note:** To use the Rooms API you must also [create your DocuSign developer account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).

 ### Github repo: [code-examples-node](../../)

 ## Introduction
 This repo is a Node.js application that demonstrates:

 ## eSignature API